HEPA Filters, the most effective filter sold

 - 30 Day Returns if you don’t Love it

 - Free Shipping on all HEPA Filters

 - Buying 4 0r More?
 Call for a Deal!

 Maxum Mini HEPA Filter

 HEPA stands for high-efficiency particulate air.
 A HEPA filter is a type of mechanical air filter; it works by forcing air through a fine mesh that traps harmful particles such as pollen, pet dander, dust mites, and tobacco smoke.
 The filter must satisfy certain standards of efficiency such as those set by the United States Department of Energy (DOE).
 To qualify as HEPA by US government standards, an air filter must remove (from the air that passes through) 99.97% of particles that have a size of 0.3 µm.
-HEPA was commercialized in the 1950s, and the original term became a registered trademark and later a generic term for highly efficient filters.
+HEPA filters were commercialized in the 1950s.
+The original term became a registered trademark and later a generic term for highly efficient filters.